stdstring/SourceCodeAnalysis.v2/README.md

 1. **SourceCodeCheckApp.Analyzers.OutInlineVariableAnalyzer** analyzer finds out inline variables.
 All such variables are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.ChainedAssignmentAnalyzer** analyzer finds chained assignment expressions.
 All such expressions are considered as errors.
 1. **SourceCodeCheckApp.Analyzers.ExplicitInterfaceMethodDuplicationAnalyzer** analyzer finds explicit implementations of an interface in the some class with a private methods of the same name.
 All such implementations are considered as errors.
+1. **SourceCodeCheckApp.Analyzers.SuccessorGenericMethodCallAnalyzer** analyzer finds calls of generic methods of successors from generic methods of ancestors.
+All such calls are considered as errors.